 - Think outside of conventional venue norms.
 Most traditional wedding venues have a minimum guest count in order to hold your wedding there.
 So instead, start looking around at inns, bed & breakfast places, upscale restaurants, or even on VRBO or AirBnB.

 - Decide on the vibe you want for your day.
 By this I mean think about what activities you want to include on your small wedding day.
-The couple above hosted their small wedding at a local ski resort so that they could enjoy their shared passion (mountain biking) on their wedding day.
+One of my client couples hosted their small wedding at a local ski resort so that they could enjoy their shared passion (mountain biking) on their wedding day.

 - Is there someplace that is special to you?
 Many of my intimate wedding couples choose locations based on the significance they have in their lives.
 Maybe you choose the inn where your family vacations every year; maybe it’s a place that you and your future spouse visit all the time; or maybe it’s your own backyard.